 We have presented the data relating to age to show the spread of workers within job families.
 Nursing & Midwifery (N&M) employees are the largest professional group in the workforce, and the majority of that workforce sit in the age range 40-59, with 50-59 year olds making up the largest age band of nurses and midwives.
-Many registered N&M staff retire between 55-60 years of age as this is a

-60 years of age so this is a Figure 6: Percentage of staff by job family and age category significant risk in terms of resourcing our services.
+Many registered N&M staff retire between 55-60 years of age so this is a significant risk in terms of resourcing our services.
 11% of staff are over 60 years of age.
 For older staff who chose not to be superannuated or dipped in/out of the scheme or are in lower paid segments of the workforce, the increase in the State Pension Age and the effects of increased cost of living has seen some employees work on longer than they originally have intended to.
 Retire & Return is being promoted throughout NHS Scotland to try and retain workers and their expertise.
 This allows workers to access their pension and in many cases, move to jobs with less responsibility and/or less hours.
 The EDI in Employment Group is considering whether to establish a forum or network for older workers, to allow them to gain support from their fellow workers and to provide a conduit between older workers and Management over matters of importance.
 NHS Borders engages in Schools Careers Fairs and is preparing a booklet for issue at community engagement events.
-The booklet focuses on the variety of different jobs and careers inside NHS Scotland by showcasing the profiles of individual employees; what they do, how they got there, what
+The booklet focuses on the variety of different jobs and careers inside NHS Scotland by showcasing the profiles of individual employees; what they do, how they got there, what qualifications are needed, and what they love about their job.